Socially Responsible Base for Damaraland Adventures

 - Cultural visits

-Blending in with the surrounding rugged terrain, the thatched stone Doro Nawas Camp is set atop a rocky mount in the dry and dramatic Aba-Huab River Valley.
+Blending in with the surrounding rugged terrain, the thatched stone Wilderness Doro Nawas Camp is set atop a rocky mount in the dry and dramatic Aba-Huab River Valley.
 Taking full advantage of those sweeping Damaraland vistas, the main portion of the camp provides indoor and alfresco dining, a pool plus a flat roof for perfect sundowning and stargazing.

 Meanwhile each of the sixteen open-plan chalets also enjoy fantastic views with their large glass doors opening out onto a verandah.
 Take in the awesome plains and Etendeka mountains from here and on warm evenings wheel your bed out for a magical night under the stars.